Cornell-Engineering-World-Health/HW/README.md

 # HW
-This is where we will submit all hw
+This is where we will submit all hw:
+- a1 - coding assignment 1
+- a2 - Technology analysis